imagekit-developer/imagekit-ios/README.md

 ## Usage

 ### Initialization
-You need to initialize the SDK by providing the  `publicKey` and the `urlEndpoint`.
-You can do this either in your application or launcher activity.
-This needs to be called before any other function in the SDK, or else an exception would be thrown.
+`urlEndpoint` is the required parameter.
+You can get the value of URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard#url-endpoints.

-`authenticationEndpoint` is only required if you want to use the upload functionality.
+`publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
+You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers.

+`transformationPosition` is optional.
+The default value for this parameter is `TransformationPosition.PATH`.
+Acceptable values are `TransformationPosition.PATH` & `TransformationPosition.QUERY`

 _Note: Do not include your Private Key in any client-side code, including this SDK or its initialization._